 In addition to salaries and incentive bonuses, the Compensation Committee also grants stock options, shares of restricted stock and other equity-based awards to executive officers and other key employees of the Company and its subsidiaries in order to focus the efforts of these employees on the long-term enhancement of profitability and stockholder value.
-Following a review by the Compensation Committee of the stock options and other equity held by the executive officers, the executive officers of the Company, including the Chief Executive Officer, were granted a combination of stock options and shares of restricted stock in fiscal 2004.
+Following a review by the Compensation Committee of the stock options and other equity held by the executive officers, certain executive officers of the Company were granted a combination of stock options and shares of restricted stock in fiscal 2005.

 With respect to the Chief Executive Officer of the Company, the Compensation Committee utilizes a compensation program composed of base salary, incentive bonuses based on business and financial performance of the Company and individual performance during the fiscal year, and stock option grants.
-George A. McMillan served as the Chief Executive Officer of the Company during all of fiscal 2004.
-In August 2004, Mr. McMillan resigned as President and Chief Executive Officer and as a member of the Board of Directors of the Company, and Joseph C. Lawler became President and Chief Executive Officer of the Company, succeeding Mr. McMillan.
-For a description of Mr. Lawler's employment-related agreements and arrangements, see "Employment Agreements and Severance and Change of Control Arrangements."
+In determining the compensation of the Company's Chief Executive Officer, the Compensation Committee reviewed comparable compensation data from the Company's competitive peer groups, as well as the Chief Executive Officer's potential for effectiveness and leadership with the Company.
+In August 2004, Joseph C. Lawler became President and Chief Executive Officer of the Company.
+Pursuant to Mr. Lawler's employment offer letter dated August 23, 2004, on each of the first five anniversaries of Mr. Lawler's date of hire on which he is employed by the Company, Mr. Lawler is entitled to annual stock option grants and restricted stock awards such that, when added to the initial equity grants and awards made to Mr. Lawler, he would own, or have the right to acquire, 2% of the Company's outstanding shares of Common Stock (on a fully diluted basis) on August 2, 2004, immediately following the Company's acquisition of Modus Media, Inc. For a description of Mr. Lawler's employment-related agreements and arrangements, see "Employment Agreements and Severance and Change of Control Arrangements."